asyncapi/generator/docs/parser.md

 The Parser allows the template developer to easily access schemas provided in the above supported formats.
 This is because the JavaScript parser converts all of them into JSON schema.

-If the document is valid, Parser returns `AsyncAPIDocument` instance with a set of helper functions that enable easier access to contents of AsyncAPI document.
+If the document is valid, the Parser returns an `AsyncAPIDocument` instance with a set of helper functions that enable easier access to the contents of the AsyncAPI document.
 The parser provides dereferenced output.
-During the dereference process the AsyncAPI parser substitutes a reference with a full definition.
-The dereferenced output is always in the JSON format.
-If a document is invalid, the parser provides a message listing all errors.
-The original asyncAPI document is part of the [Template Context](template-context.md) as generator passes the original asyncAPI document to the template context as well.
+During the dereference process, the AsyncAPI parser substitutes a reference with a full definition.
+The dereferenced output is always in JSON format.
+The parser provides a message listing all errors if a document is invalid.
+The original asyncAPI document is part of the [Template Context](template-context.md) as the generator also passes the original asyncAPI document to the template context.

 For example, the following asyncapi document has two channels–`channelOne` and `channelTwo`.
 Each channel has one operation and a single message: